SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex3/readme.md

    >
    > **Further reading**: [Implicit Response Parameters](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/aceaf8453d4b4e628aa29aa7dfd7d948.html)

-2. Now go ahead and implement the method **`earlynumbering_create`** in the implementation part of the implementation class
+2. Now go ahead and implement the method **`earlynumbering_create`** in the implementation part of the implementation class.

    First, it must be ensured that the imported _Travel_ entity instances do not yet have an ID set.
 This must especially be checked when the BO is draft-enabled.